SSAgov/genesys/README.md

 ![Genesys screenshot](genesys-screenshot.png)

-Genesys provides a simple way to make rich, interactive prototypes using a declarative language (HTML).
+Genesys provides a simple way to make rich, accessible, interactive prototypes using a declarative language (HTML).
 It enables designers and UI developers to quickly create low to high-fidelity prototypes, or even production-ready UI.

 Genesys provides support for most major design systems (Bootstrap, Material Design, Foundation, Ionic, Tailwind, Tachyons, et. al.) and you can add any others.

 Additional features include multi-lingual support, automated walk-throughs, on-screen comments, A/B testing, conditional logic, animation, and more--all through markup.

+*Note that Genesys allows you to create and test fully accessible and Section 508-compliant prototypes.*

 Requirements
 ------------